 Internship, 25 credits

 Within the programme two tracks can be distinguished: a professional track, based around a substantial internship experience at suitable organisations or a research-oriented track preparing for the PhD level (third cycle) study.
 The latter can be followed at a Euroculture university in Europe or - subject to the number of places available - India, Japan, Mexico or the US.

 During the third semester all students also begin work on the required Master's thesis, for the equivalent of 5 credits.

-The semester also includes Eurocompetence III, 5 credits, which consists of preparing and writing a research application or professional project application (depending on the track chosen in the third semester)
+Eurocompetence III which consists of preparing and writing a research application or professional project application (depending on the track chosen in the third semester).